12 Best AI Children's Book Generators (2026 — May Update)

 4. Scrively — Best for Authors

 Scrively is built for people who want to create and potentially sell children's books.
-It has a full layout editor, commercial licensing (Pro plan), and PDF/ePub export.
+It has a full layout editor, commercial licensing on the Pro plan, and PDF/ePub export.
+Character consistency held at 6.5/6.0/7.0 in our test — adequate for self-published authors who hand-curate every page, weaker than purpose-built kids' tools for parents who want a one-click result.

 What makes it different: